Psingh12354/BigQuery/README.md

 ### BigQuery

 Bigquery is a fully managed, serverless, highly scalable, and cost-effective cloud datawarehouse designed for business agility.
+In bigquery we have top level container which is dataset which contain multiple table in it.

 - Bigquery support both batch and streaming of data.
 - 100k rows per sec to store